hypo69/hypo/pytest/gemini - set 2/en/src/bots/telegram/logger.md

     pass

-# Example demonstrating the use of a test fixture and how to assert on the log output
+# Example demonStarting the use of a test fixture and how to assert on the log output
 @pytest.fixture
 def caplog(caplog):
     return caplog